 - Is there space for members of the public and academics to research your collection?

-- Is your interpretation in plain English and easy to understand?
+- Is your interpretation accessible and easy to understand?

 By considering these questions and more, you can identify your own areas for improvement and ensure you provide a welcoming and attractive space for visitors.

 VisitScotland.org contains details of their Quality Assurance Scheme and how to get involved, as well as further information on brown signage.